Goodreads

-Goodreads is an American social cataloging website and a subsidiary of Amazon that allows individuals to search its database of books, annotations, quotes, and reviews.
-Users can sign up and register books to generate library catalogs and reading lists.
+Goodreads is an American social cataloging website operated by Goodreads, Inc., a subsidiary of Amazon.
+Users can search its database of books, annotations, quotes, and reviews and expand the database by registering books to generate library catalogs and reading lists.
 They can also create their own groups of book suggestions, surveys, polls, blogs, and discussions.
 The website's offices are located in San Francisco.

 Goodreads was founded in December 2006 and launched in January 2007 by Otis Chandler and Elizabeth Khuri Chandler.
-In December 2007, the site had 650,000 members and 10,000,000 books had been added.
-By July 2012, the site reported 10 million members, 20 million monthly visits, and thirty employees.
-On March 28, 2013, Amazon announced its acquisition of Goodreads, and by July 23, 2013, Goodreads announced their user base had grown to 20 million members.
+In December 2007, the site had 650,000 members and 10 million books had been added.
+By July 2012, the site reported 10 million members, 20 million monthly visits, and 30 employees.
+On March 28, 2013, Amazon announced its acquisition of Goodreads, and by July 23, 2013, Goodreads announced its user base had grown to 20 million members.

-By July 2019, the site had 90 million members.
+By September 2023, the site had more than 150 million members.

 History

 Founders

 Goodreads founders Otis Chandler and Elizabeth Khuri Chandler first met while studying at Stanford (Engineering and English respectively).
-After university Chandler initially worked as a programmer in on-line businesses, including dating sites, and Khuri Chandler as a journalist.
+After university, Chandler initially worked as a programmer in online businesses, including dating sites, while Khuri Chandler worked as a journalist.
 Chandler and Khuri both grew up in California.
-Chandler is a descendant of the publisher of the Los Angeles Times; Otis Chandler.
+Chandler is a descendant of the publisher of the Los Angeles Times, Otis Chandler.

 Foundation and mission

 Goodreads was founded in 2006.
 The idea came about when Otis Chandler was browsing through his friend's bookshelf.
-He wanted to integrate this scanning experience and to create a space where people could write reviews regarding the books that they read.
+He wanted to recreate that browsing experience and create a space for people to review the books they read.

-Goodreads addressed what publishers call the "discoverability problem" by guiding consumers in the digital age to find books they might want to read.
+Goodreads aimed to address the “discoverability problem” in the digital age by providing a platform for readers to find, discuss, and share books, using user-generated reviews, recommendations, and community features to guide consumers toward titles they might enjoy.